-The AUGUST Group is delighted to announce the AUGUST seminar series, which will commence with four seminars online in the fall of 2021.
+The AUGUST Group is delighted to announce the second series of the AUGUST seminars.
 In alignment with the scope of AUGUST, the topics of the seminars are within the field of systematic reviews and meta-analyses of preclinical studies.
 We aim to stimulate discussion, foster and promote collaboration and support in the field.

 Systematic Reviews and Meta-analyses are crucial in evidence-based medicine and critical for the advancement of science.
 The methodologies are well-known in the clinical setting.
 However, the use in preclinical animal science is infrequent.
 Indeed, a vivid debate on whether the infrequent number of Systematic Reviews and meta-analyses may be part of the reason why translation to the clinical setting is failing is ongoing in the scientific community.